4 Ways to Use Your Emotions to Be More Productive

 1. Care About What You Do

 Make sure you truly care about what you’re doing.
-If you’re not enjoying how you spend your time, then it can’t be counted as productive.
-If you find yourself waking up each morning and dreading the work you have to complete, you are not going to be at your peak productivity levels.
+If you’re not enjoying how you spend your time, then it can’t be productive.
+If you wake up each morning and dreading the work you have to complete, it will affect your emotions and you will not be at your peak productivity levels.

-When you feel good with particular jobs or tasks, make a mental note so you can repeat it in the future.
+When you feel good with particular jobs or tasks, make a mental note to repeat it in the future.

-Sometimes there are some unpleasant tasks that are unavoidable.
-Rather than dreading these things, try to turn the negative into positives.
+At times, some unpleasant tasks are unavoidable.
+Rather than dreading these things, try to turn the negatives into positives.

 For example, you can look at a task you don’t like as a way of understanding the whole process — each step is valuable and important.
-Doing the unpleasant jobs often make the jobs you care about all the more enjoyable.
+Doing unpleasant jobs often makes the jobs you care about all the more enjoyable.

 2. Make Friends While You Work